 BCG100 for Schools

 Pathways to becoming wildlife researchers - Watch Now

 Speakers: Dr Wynand Johan Goosen & Prof Michele A Miller

 Time: 10am GMT/11am SAST

-Description: Michele and Wynand will discuss the very different paths each took to follow their passion and become wildlife researchers.
-Students will hear stories on how different people followed their professional dreams to become scientists that contribute to understanding the links between animals, humans and environmental health.
+Description: Michele and Wynand discussed the very different paths each took to follow their passion and become wildlife researchers.
+Students heard stories on how different people followed their professional dreams to become scientists that contribute to understanding the links between animals, humans and environmental health.

 “Prof Michele A Miller studied immunology and received her Masters and PhD before going to veterinary school.
 With her interest in wildlife (despite growing up in the US), she was able to do additional training at San Diego Zoo, then went on to work at several zoos in the U.S. (Los Angeles Zoo, Busch Gardens, Disney’s Animal Kingdom, Palm Beach Zoo).
 Her passion for African wildlife led her to develop research projects in South Africa and in 2013 became a Research Chair in Animal Tuberculosis at Stellenbosch University.
 Currently, she is based full-time in Kruger National Park.
 She uses her training in research and veterinary medicine to design studies that will improve the health and our understanding of wildlife.